 Deferred payment of property taxes, interest charges temporarily suspended, including on transfer duties

-The second instalment of Mount Royal property taxes, originally due on May 26, is postponed to June 25, 2020.
-Cheques post-dated to May 26 will not be cashed until this new deadline.
+The second instalment of Mount Royal property taxes, originally due on May 26 and first postponed to June 25, is now postponed again to August 25, 2020.
+Cheques post-dated to May 26 or June 25 will not be cashed until this new deadline.